Why did you start Telora?

 No, but you can apply up to a year before the start of your fellowship.
 This is useful for students who are confident they want to start a startup, but are already committed to school for the academic year.

-If accepted, at least two cofounders from each team will need to be fully dedicated to starting a startup for at least 3 months from the start of the fellowship.
+If accepted, you will need to be fully dedicated to your startup for at least six months from the start of the fellowship.
 No school, no other jobs.

 How should I compare Telora's deal to those from other investors?

-If you and your cofounders collectively make $4M or more from the sale of your stake in the company, you’ll each pay 10% of whatever you make.
-Otherwise, you’ll pay nothing.
+If you and your cofounders collectively make $4M or more from the sale of your company, you'll each pay 10% of whatever you make.
+Otherwise, you'll pay nothing.

 As far as we know, this investment structure is unique to Telora.
 Other investors typically structure their deals so they get paid first when you sell your company.
 Then, if there is any money left over, you get paid last.
 This incentivizes investors to maximize the value of their stake, often at the expense of yours.